okendresen/cupster/README.md

 - [x] Make it look nice
 - [ ] Make it look nicer
 - [ ] Fun stats/achievments from submitted bets
+- [ ] Make it work on different screen/window sizes